 It’s hard to argue that any project’s ultimate results heavily depend on how well all the parties and team members understand each other’s needs and wants.
 Software development is not an exception.
 Creating technology solutions is usually a somewhat complicated process that often involves people with different backgrounds (i.e., CEO, CTO, tech specialists, marketers, etc.).

-How do all these people who speak different professional languages agree on a shared vision of a product?
+How do all these people who speak different professional languages agree on a shared product vision?
 And what exactly do clients mean when they say they need stunning solutions to make their businesses work better?

-The answer lies in the acceptance criteria, and we will discuss them in detail in this post.
+The answer lies in the acceptance criteria, and we will discuss them in detail in this blog post.
 What are the acceptance criteria?
-Who writes them, and Who needs them?
-The most crucial question.
-Why?
-We will also provide you with some examples to better understand how the acceptance criteria may look like in practice and capture their vital role in the project’s success.
+Who writes them, and who needs them?
+And the most crucial question – why?
+We will provide you with some examples to better understand how the acceptance criteria may look like in practice and capture their vital role in the project’s success.
 But let’s start from the basics and take a brief look at other essential components of specifications.

-Software Requirements Specifications or simply “SRS” or “specs” is a document that describes all the features of a solution and its requirements.
-Specifically, it is used to define how the system is meant to behave and what functionality is required to satisfy users’ needs.
+Software Requirements Specifications or simply “SRS” or “specs” is a document that describes all the product features and requirements.
+Specifically, it is used to define how the system is meant to operate and what functionality is required to satisfy user needs.
 Also, specs usually contain some non-functional requirements such as security, performance parameters, etc.

 SRS (Software Requirements Specifications) often consists of epics and user stories.
 Simply put, an epic is one big piece of product functionality.
 For example, registration and user profiles are epics.
-Specs are divided into epics to allow all the development process participants to grasp the big picture and discuss a product on a high level (for example, between tech leads and CEOs).
+Specs are divided into epics that allow everyone involved to grasp the big picture and discuss high-level product details (for example, between tech leads and CEOs).

-The specific tasks within an epic are written in the form of user stories.
+The specific tasks within an epic are written in the form of user stories. they describe the required functionality from the user’s perspective.
 These are, for instance, “Sign-up with e-mail,” “Log out,” etc. As a rule of thumb, the following wording is used to create a user story:

 As a [type of user], I want to [action] so that [outcome].